The Time for Offshore Wind Farms Approaching in Finland – Hundreds of Turbines in Development

 The authority processes required for offshore wind power projects, such as permitting processes, differ slightly from onshore wind power projects.
 For example, offshore wind farms require a water permit in accordance with the Water Act.
 The authority proceedings for offshore wind farms also differ according to whether the wind farm is going to be constructed in Finnish territorial waters, which are closer to the coast, or in the exclusive economic zone, which is farther out to sea.

 In territorial waters, wind farms require, among other things, a zoning plan that allows wind farms as well as building permits, just like for onshore wind farms.
 In contrast, the exclusive economic zone is not subject to land use planning and no building permits are necessary for wind turbines in the exclusive economic zone.
 However, construction in the exclusive economic zone requires an exploitation right and consent to construct in the exclusive economic zone granted by the Finnish government and may also require, among other things, an environmental impact assessment process.

 There is a very strong will in Finland to significantly increase the adoption of offshore wind power, and the practical implementation of projects requires versatile legal expertise.
-Castrén & Snellman has assisted clients in the permitting of major projects in the Finnish exclusive economic zone, such as the permitting of Nord Stream 2 AG’s dual natural gas pipeline in Finland.
+Castrén & Snellman has assisted clients in the permitting of major projects in the Finnish exclusive economic zone.
 Our firm also has extensive experience of wind power projects, most recently the development and sale of the Puskakorpi wind farm project.